open-edge-insights/eii-azure-bridge/modules/AzureBridge/README.md

-EIS Azure Bridge Module
+Azure Bridge Module
 =======================

-This directory contains the source code for the EIS Azure Bridge EIS service which bridges communication from the EIS Message bus and the Azure IoT Edge Runtime.
+This directory contains the source code for the Azure Bridge EII service which bridges communication from the EII Message bus and the Azure IoT Edge Runtime.
 For more information on this service, see the top level README.
-The purpose of this README is to cover some specifics related to the code itself, and not the usage of the module in EIS.
-Refer to the EIS and EIS Azure Bridge READMEs for more information.
+The purpose of this README is to cover some specifics related to the code itself, and not the usage of the module in EII.
+Refer to the EII and Azure Bridge READMEs for more information.

 ## Running Unit Tests

-The EIS Azure Bridge contains unit tests for various utility functions in the service.
+The Azure Bridge contains unit tests for various utility functions in the service.
 It does not contain unit tests for every single method, because most of it is not unit test-able, meaning, you must have a fully up and running Azure IoT Edge Runtime in order to run the code succesfully.
-Testing the bridge in this way can be accomplished via using the Azure IoT Edge Runtime simulator documented in the root directory of the EIS Azure Bridge service.
+Testing the bridge in this way can be accomplished via using the Azure IoT Edge Runtime simulator documented in the root directory of the Azure Bridge service.

-To run the unit tests for the EIS Azure Bridge, first install the EIS Azure Bridge python dependencies:
+To run the unit tests for the Azure Bridge, first install the Azure Bridge python dependencies:

 ```sh
 $ sudo -H -E pip3 install -r requirements.txt
 ```

-Next, setup your `PYTHONPATH` to contian the necessary EIS Python libraries for the test:
+Next, setup your `PYTHONPATH` to contian the necessary EII Python libraries for the test:

-> **NOTE:** This can be skipped if you have installed the EIS libraries on your
+> **NOTE:** This can be skipped if you have installed the EII libraries on your
 > system already.
-This step assumes none of the EIS libraries for Python, Go,
+This step assumes none of the EII libraries for Python, Go,
 > or C have been installed on your system.

 ```sh